usfm-bible/tcdocs/grammar/UsxChangesSummary.md

 The largest difference between the two schemas is that the USFM 3.1.2 schema has annotations that are used to guide a reference USFM to USX parser.
 These annotations are in the `usfm` namespace which is ignored when using the schema to validate USX.
 For other changes see the sections on new styles.

-# Upgrading from USMF 3.0 to USFM 3.1.2
+# Upgrading from USFM 3.0 to USFM 3.1.2

 Paratext 9 has an option to upgrade a USFM 3.0 project to USFM 3.1.
 No new markers or attributes are added during the upgrade process.
 The following changes will be made:
  - The `+` character before nested styles will be removed since it is no longer needed in USFM 3.1.
 The `+` was not included in the USX generated from USFM 3.0.